 Watch the clips:

-14-year old Ella needs an intensive care bed to recover from major spinal surgery.
-She’s been cancelled before due to a lack of beds in the unit and on the day of her re-scheduled operation it is completely full yet again.
+14-year old Ella needed an intensive care bed to recover from major spinal surgery.
+She’s been cancelled before due to a lack of beds in the unit and on the day of her re-scheduled operation it was completely full yet again.
 She waits on the ward, not knowing whether her life changing operation will take place while staff do everything they can to ensure her surgery can go ahead.

 Meet the team from Episode 4

 Patrick is a consultant and clinical lead in Paediatric Intensive Care at Nottingham Children's Hospital, part of NUH and based at QMC.

 He also has a strong interest in research of all kinds, mainly focusing on practical clinical practice.
 He is Vice Chair for the Royal College of Paediatrics and Child Health Theory and Science written examination.

 Our outcomes are very good.
 Every life is important and death hits us hard but we are able to save 97% of those we care for.
 We see children who are incredibly sick and you think that they can’t possibly survive.
 But they do.
 It is a fantastic thing to see, experience and be part of.